vhcross/vhcross/README.md

 - 👋 Hi, I’m @vhcross
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning python, SQL and javascript
+- 🌱 I’m currently learning python and Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...